microsoft/DirectX-Specs/d3d/WorkGraphs.md

 ##### Subobjects that can be listed in a generic program

-> This section is proposed as part of [graphics nodes](#graphics-nodes), which aren't supported yet.

 Below are the [subobject types](#d3d12_state_subobject_type) that can be listed in a generic program.
 These don't use subobject associations (which associate subobjects with shader exports) since it is likely that individual generic programs in a state object will mix and match these state objects.
 Thus they are simply listed in the generic program definition.

 - STREAM_OUTPUT